Primordial Black Holes from Primordial Voids: Numerical results

 Another example to illustrate the sound speed effect is on the near-dust limit ($\omega\to 0$).
 In this case, the overdense shell surrounding a PV barely contracts, but instead, the shell begins collapsing at nearly constant radius (i.e. the shell narrows in thickness rather than undergoing significant inward motion).
 Numerical limitations prevent definitive conclusions in this regime, but upon inspection, we see that the compaction function remains small at all times, suggesting that a PBH might never form.
 The fate of the thin shell formation would be presumably strongly conditioned by (aspherical) environmental effects which are not captured in our simulations.

 After comparison of the numerical thresholds with those predicted by the analytical prescription (\ref{eq:prescription}), our numerical results confirm a good agreement for the positive-curvature fluctuations scenario in the radiation domination case, with deviations under 5\%.
-For negative-curvature fluctuations, however, we observe that the presciption predicts a lower threshold ($\mu_c^{\rm th}\sim -1.1$), inducing approximately a 20\% error.
+For negative-curvature fluctuations, however, we observe that the prescription predicts a lower threshold\footnote{ We use the prescription for type-II fluctuations from \ref{eq:prescription}, of which ${\delta_c = a\kappa_m^b} $ with ${a = 0.51962}$ and ${b = 0.26687}$. } ($\mu_c^{\rm th}\sim -1.1$), inducing approximately a 20\% error.
 This disagreement is not surprising as these analytical approaches do not capture the specific open-core geometry associated to PVs.